-Longevity and more sedentary lifestyles are contributing to a rise in reported joint and back pain as well as migraines, all of which are conditions that negatively impact quality of life.
+Longevity and more sedentary lifestyles are contributing to a rise in reported joint and back pain as well as migraines,177 all of which are conditions that negatively impact quality of life.

-Research has found that 42% of adults in Sweden with back pain take sick leave or disability payments, with productivity loss per person amounting to more than \$13,000 during a 12-month follow-up period.
-Globally, over 570 million people, i.e. 7.5% of the world's population, were affected by back pain in 2021.
-Partially related to sedentary lifestyles, the annual economic burden of migraines in the United States is some \$78 billion and the associated annual health service costs are between \$8,500 and \$9,500 per individual.
+Research has found that 42% of adults in Sweden with back pain take sick leave or disability payments, with productivity loss per person amounting to more than \$13,000 during a 12-month follow-up period.178 Globally, over 570 million people, i.e. 7.5% of the world's population, were affected by back pain in 2021.179 Partially related to sedentary lifestyles, the annual economic burden of migraines in the United States is some \$78 billion and the associated annual health service costs are between \$8,500 and \$9,500 per individual.180 i.e. 7.5% of the world's population, are affected by back pain across the globe

-Global healthcare spending - both public and private - is estimated to rise by nearly 5% in the period between 2020 to 2040, reaching a value of nearly \$12 trillion by 2040, reaching a populations become more urban and many jobs become even more sedentary, uncovering causes and how to prevent or treat 'aches and pains' is becoming more urgent.
+Global healthcare spending - both public and private - is estimated to rise by nearly 5% in the period between 2020 to 2040, reaching a value of nearly \$12 trillion by 2040,181 and as populations become more urban and many jobs become even more sedentary, uncovering causes and how to prevent or treat 'aches and pains' is becoming more urgent.